baizebing/RAP/README.md

 ### From algorithm developing side

-- All the algorithms should be derived from the class `AlgorithmBase` and implement all the interface it declare.
+- All the algorithms should be derived from the class `TaskBase` and implement all the interface it declare.
-- Algorithm library should provide a 'C-style' function `AlgorithmBase* CreateAlgorithm()` to let user create an algorithm handle.
-And also should provide a destroy function `DestroyAlgorithm(AlgorithmBase*)` to clean the resource.
+- Algorithm library should provide a 'C-style' function `TaskBase* CreateAlgorithm()` to let user create an algorithm handle.
+And also should provide a destroy function `DestroyAlgorithm(TaskBase*)` to clean the resource.
 - All the data exported to user should be wrapped as a class derived from `DataHandle`.
 User can access and modify the data by the member function of the `DataHandle`.

 ### From driver developing side